brylevkirill/notes/Reinforcement Learning.md

 >	"We proposed and analyzed trust region methods for optimizing stochastic control policies.
 We proved monotonic improvement for an algorithm that repeatedly optimizes a local approximation to the expected cost of the policy with a KL divergence penalty, and we showed that an approximation to this method that incorporates a KL divergence constraint achieves good empirical results on a range of challenging policy learning tasks, outperforming prior methods.
 Our analysis also provides a perspective that unifies policy gradient and policy iteration methods, and shows them to be special limiting cases of an algorithm that optimizes a certain objective subject to a trust region constraint.
 In the domain of robotic locomotion, we successfully learned controllers for swimming, walking and hopping in a physics simulator, using general purpose neural networks and minimally informative costs.
 To our knowledge, no prior work has learned controllers from scratch for all of these tasks, using a generic policy search method and non-engineered, general-purpose policy representations.
 In the game-playing domain, we learned convolutional neural network policies that used raw images as inputs.
 This requires optimizing extremely high-dimensional policies, and only two prior methods report successful results on this task.
 Since the method we proposed is scalable and has strong theoretical foundations, we hope that it will serve as a jumping-off point for future work on training large, rich function approximators for a range of challenging problems.
 At the intersection of the two experimental domains we explored, there is the possibility of learning robotic control policies that use vision and raw sensory data as input, providing a unified scheme for training robotic controllers that perform both perception and control.
 The use of more sophisticated policies, including recurrent policies with hidden state, could further make it possible to roll state estimation and control into the same policy in the partially-observed setting.
 By combining our method with model learning, it would also be possible to substantially reduce its sample complexity, making it applicable to real-world settings where samples are expensive."

 ----
+>	"TRPO approximates Conservative Policy Iteration algorithm with trust region constraint."

->	"Combines theoretical ideas from conservative policy gradient algorithm to prove that monotonic improvement can be guaranteed when one solves a series of subproblems of optimizing a bound on the policy performance.
+>	"Combines theoretical ideas from Conservative Policy Gradient algorithm to prove that monotonic improvement can be guaranteed when one solves a series of subproblems of optimizing a bound on the policy performance.
 The conclusion is that one should use KL-divergence constraint."

 >	"As you iteratively improve your policy, it’s important to constrain the KL divergence between the old and new policy to be less than some constant δ.
 This δ (in the unit of nats) is better than a fixed step size, since the meaning of the step size changes depending on what the rewards and problem structure look like at different points in training.
 This is called Trust Region Policy Optimization (or, in a first-order variant, Proximal Policy Optimization) and it matters more as we do more experience replay."